Yerba mate: Chemical composition and properties

 Yerba mate contains a variety of polyphenols, such as the flavonoids, quercetin and rutin.

 Yerba mate contains three xanthines: caffeine, theobromine, and theophylline, with caffeine content varying between 0.7% and 1.7% of dry weight (compared with 0.4–9.3% for tea leaves, 2.5–7.6% in guarana, and up to 3.2% for ground coffee).
 Theobromine content varies from 0.3% to 0.9%; theophylline is typically present only in small quantities or sometimes completely absent.
-In some circles, mateine is a referential term for caffeine when found present in yerba mate (similar to theine from tea or guaranine from guarana).
-Yerba mate also contains minerals, such as potassium, magnesium, and manganese.

 Weight loss

 There is no good evidence for yerba mate having an effect on body weight in humans.

 Cancer

 Column chart displaying Benzo(a)pyrene concentration in processed yerba mate leaves sampled in 2006, 2008, and 2010:

-Hot mate consumption is associated with oesophageal cancer.
-Very hot beverages (above 65 °C) are classified by the International Agency for Research on Cancer (IARC) as probably carcinogenic to humans (group 2A), which also includes hot mate, as it is typically consumed at a temperature of 70 °C. This classification indicates that the link between very hot beverage consumption and cancer is likely, but the proportion of oesophageal cancer cases due to drinking very hot beverages is not yet known.

-There is no such association for cold mate and, in general, preparations under 65 °C are not considered carcinogenic and are evaluated as not classifiable as to its carcinogenicity to humans (group 3).
+Long-term consumption of hot mate (above 65 °C) was identified in 1991 by the International Agency for Research on Cancer (IARC) as "probably" causing esophageal cancer and oral cancer.
+There is no such association for cold mate and, in general, preparations under 65 °C are not considered carcinogenic and are evaluated as "not classifiable as to its carcinogenicity to humans" (group 3).

-Since the traditional preparation of yerba mate leaves involves smoking them they contain a high number of polycyclic aromatic hydrocarbons (PAHs), such as benzo(a)pyrene, which are carcinogenic.
+Because the traditional preparation of yerba mate leaves involves smoking them, exposure to polycyclic aromatic hydrocarbons, such as benzo(a)pyrene, which are carcinogenic, may significantly increase cancer risk.